anybody-test/chebyshev-linkage/README.md

-# AnyBVody Chebyshev linkage model
+# AnyBody Chebyshev linkage model

 AnyBody model of the chebyshev linkage